UNRWA and Israel: Response from UNRWA and the United Nations

 In a further statement issued on 27 January, Lazzarini described the decision by nine countries to suspend the agency's funding as "shocking" and stated that both people's lives in Gaza and regional stability depended on that support; he urged the nations to resume funding before UNRWA is "forced to suspend its humanitarian response".
 According to a 28 January statement by Francesca Albanese, the UN special rapporteur for the occupied Palestinian territories, the decision to suspend funding could be a violation of the Genocide Convention, and "overtly defies" the provisional rulings in South Africa v.
 Israel.

 Chris Gunness, a former UNRWA chief spokesman, called on the Arab world, and in particular the oil-rich Gulf states, to fill the funding gap, saying that they are "making billions each day on oil revenues", and that a "tiny fraction" of that would resolve the funding shortfall.
 (Note: Gunness additionally called the situation a "coordinated political attack" on UNRWA by Israel, stating, "The Israelis have said they cannot win the war on Gaza unless UNRWA is disbanded.
 So what clearer signal do you want?")
 A UNRWA spokesperson said that the funding suspensions would result in it being unable to continue aiding Gazans by the end of February.
 On 29 February, the United Nations announced it still had not received any evidence from Israel to support its claims.

+In June 2026, UNRWA dismissed an additional seventy employees in Gaza for safety and security reasons, but said that this did "not constitute in any way a validation of the claims made against them."